ventus-ag/docs/_docs/Kubernetes/Autoscaling.md

 - Connect to your cluster using [CLI](https://ventuscloud.eu/docs/Kubernetes/access-by-cli)

-- Now to check how autoscaler will scale your nodes create `deployment-test.yaml` file with existing lines:
+- Now, to check how autoscaler will scale your nodes, create `deployment-test.yaml` file with existing lines:

 ```yaml
 apiVersion: apps/v1